 Jamestown Canyon Virus: About

-Jamestown Canyon is an illness spread to humans by the bite of an infected mosquito.
+Jamestown Canyon is an illness spread to people by the bite of an infected mosquito.
 It is currently unknown which types of mosquitoes spread Jamestown Canyon virus in Wisconsin.

-Jamestown Canyon virus is most commonly reported in Wisconsin and Minnesota, but there has been an increased number of human cases reported in other states in the Upper Midwest and Northeast.
-The virus is relatively rare in Wisconsin, but recently there has been an increase in cases.
+Jamestown Canyon virus is most commonly reported in Wisconsin and Minnesota.
+Infection with Jamestown Canyon virus can range from no symptoms (asymptomatic infection) to severe disease affecting the brain and spinal chord.
+Illness from Jamestown Canyon virus is relatively rare in Wisconsin but recently there has been an increase in the number of cases.

 Jamestown Canyon virus is spread to humans through the bite of an infected mosquito.

-• There may be many different animals that are able to spread Jamestown Canyon virus to mosquitoes virus, but mosquitoes most likely become infected by feeding on infected mammals, such as white-tailed deer.
+There may be many different animals that are able to spread Jamestown Canyon virus to mosquitoes, but mosquitoes most likely become infected by feeding on infected mammals, such as white-tailed deer.

-• Few mosquitoes actually carry the virus, but it is important to take prevention measures when spending time outside.
+Few mosquitoes actually carry the virus, but it is important to prevent mosquito bites when spending time outside.

-Symptoms can show up two to 14 days after being bitten by an infected mosquito.
+Symptoms can show up 2–14 days after being bitten by an infected mosquito.

-Most people who are infected with Jamestown Canyon virus never develop obvious signs of infection.
+Most people who are infected with Jamestown Canyon virus never develop symptoms.
 Others may develop mild symptoms like fever, fatigue, and headache.
 Infection with the virus can lead to severe illness, including neurological symptoms, but this is rare.
 Severe illness is more likely to develop in the elderly or in people with compromised immune systems.
 Death from an infection with Jamestown Canyon is rare, but has been documented.
 If you have had Jamestown Canyon, you cannot get it again.

 • Fever